ASXGXR/coding-portfolio/README.md

 # Coding Portfolio

 Welcome to my personal coding portfolio, a comprehensive showcase of my design and development skills.
-This repository holds my creative endeavors, using HTML, JavaScript, and CSS to show off my work.
+This repository holds my creative endeavors, using HTML, JavaScript, and CSS to showcase my work.

 ## Features